 FirstSchool Frank Porter Graham Child Development Institute

-Dr. Adam Holland is a Technical Assistance Specialist at the Frank Porter Graham Child Development Institute at UNC Chapel Hill.
-He currently serves as the Director of the North Carolina Early Learning Network, providing early learning communities with professional development and technical assistance to support preschool children with disabilities and their families.
-His research interests include children’s motivation, engagement, and social competence as well as how classroom practices influence these constructs.
+Adam Holland, Ph.D., is a Research Scientist at the Frank Porter Graham Child Development Institute.
+He is the Director of the NC Early Learning Network, a partnership between FPG and the North Carolina Department of Public Instruction providing early learning communities with professional development and technical assistance to support preschool children with disabilities and their families.
+Dr. Holland’s research interests center on promoting effective practice in early childhood around teacher-child interactions and classroom management.

 Office of Early Learning and School Readiness at the Ohio Department of Education